Multimodal Causal-Driven Representation Learning for Generalizable Medical Image Segmentation: Problem Analysis

 \section{Problem Analysis}

-In traditional medical image analysis, the learned feature $ F^c_d $ typically consists of category-related information ($ F^c $) and domain-related confounders ($ F_d $), based on which a classifier is trained to model $ P(Y | F^c_d) $.
-However, existing domain generalization (DG) methods have shown that the presence of $ F_d $ introduces spurious correlations, preventing the model from generalizing to unseen domains.
-To address this, we propose to leverage causal intervention via the do-operation to model $ P(Y | \text{do}(F^c_d)) = P(Y | F^c) $, effectively eliminating the influence of $ F_d $.
-This approach ensures the model focuses solely on $ F^c $, enhancing its generalization capability.
-A detailed proof is provided in the appendix.
+In traditional medical image analysis, the observed representation $F$ typically entangles both category-relevant information $F_c$ and domain-specific confounders $F_d$.
+A predictor \( H(\cdot) \) is then trained to model $P(Y \mid F)$.
+However, existing domain generalization (DG) studies have shown that the presence of $F_d$ introduces spurious correlations, preventing the model from generalizing to unseen domains.

-To perform causal intervention denoted as \( \text{do}(F^c_d) \), we introduce a confounder dictionary $Z$ to explicitly model and intervene on the domain-related confounders \( F_d \).
-The confounder dictionary $Z$ captures a set of confounding factors that influence the relationship between input features and output labels.
-By systematically replacing \( F_d \) with values sampled from $Z$, the intervention effectively eliminates spurious correlations introduced by domain-specific variations.
+From a causal perspective, the goal is to eliminate the influence of domain-specific confounders $F_d$ and recover the invariant relationship between $F_c$ and the pixel-wise segmentation label $Y$, i.e., modeling the interventional distribution $P(Y \mid \text{do}(F))$.
+Ideally, an intrinsic representation should remain invariant under diverse confounding factors.
+However, since $F_c$ is not directly observable, we instead approximate this intervention by operating on the learned representation $F$ and marginalizing over confounding factors.
+Specifically, a causal intervention module can be employed to perform backdoor adjustment via a global confounder dictionary.

+To approximate the interventional distribution $P(Y \mid \text{do}(F))$, we introduce a confounder dictionary $Z$ to model the distribution of domain-specific confounders.
+Instead of explicitly manipulating $F_d$, we approximate its effect by sampling $Z$ and marginalizing over confounding factors.

-Following the framework of causal inference \cite{pearl1995causal}, the intervention process can be expressed as:
+Following the framework of causal inference~\cite{pearl2000models}, the intervention can be expressed as:

-where \( F_d \rightarrow z \) denotes substituting \( F_d \) with a specific value \( z \) from the confounder dictionary $Z$.
-This formulation ensures the model focuses exclusively on the category-related information \( F^c \), while marginalizing out the influence of \( F_d \).
-By integrating over all possible values of \( Z \), we derive a domain-invariant representation that is robust to unseen domains.

-In practice, however, directly observing and decomposing the components \( F^c \) and \( F_d \) is often infeasible.
-Consequently, it is not straightforward to explicitly replace \( F_d \) with \( z \) from $Z$.
-To address this challenge, we propose a {causal intervention network \( A(\cdot) \) that learns to transform \( F_d \) into \( z \)} while preserving the integrity of \( F^c \).
-Specifically, \( A(\cdot) \) takes as input the observed feature \( F^c_d \) and a sampled confounding factor \( z \), and outputs a modified representation \( F^c_z \), where \( F_d \) has been effectively replaced by \( z \).
-Reformulating the intervention process using \( A(\cdot) \), we have:
+where $z$ represents a sampled confounder from the dictionary $Z$.
+This formulation integrates out the confounding factors, thereby eliminating the influence of $F_d$.

+In practice, explicitly decomposing $F$ into $F_c$ and $F_d$ is infeasible.
+To address this, we introduce a causal intervention network $A(\cdot)$ that simulates the intervention process in feature space.
+Specifically, $A(\cdot)$ takes the observed representation $F$ and a sampled confounder $z$ as input, and outputs a transformed representation $F_z = A(F, z)$, which reflects the representation under a specific confounder.